RimaSem/plant-shop/README.md

 # Plant Shop

 A mock e-commerce site built to further improve my front-end development skills.

-I also plan to expand this project in the future.
+<b>WIP note:</b> this project will soon be updated to use MongoDB database and the latest version of Next.js.

 :point_right: [Live Demo](https://rimasem.github.io/plant-shop/)